-The Champions for Inclusion Health initiative began with two summits held in the Lower Mainland in 2017 and 2018, followed by a key working meeting in January 2019, which have brought together an impressively wide range of people and agencies who impact the health of individuals with intellectual disabilities.
+The Champions for Inclusion Health initiative began with two summits held in the Lower Mainland in 2017 and 2018, followed by a key working meeting in January 2019, which brought together a wide range of people and agencies who impact the health of individuals with intellectual disabilities.
 The summits attracted the involvement of the very people who can together change the game for the too-often-forgotten population of individuals with intellectual disabilities.

 The Champions for Inclusive Health partners are committed to ensuring that this population will not continue experiencing dramatically higher rates of preventable disease, chronic pain and suffering, and premature death.
-They have agreed on a mission to end the harm and unequal conditions experienced by individuals with intellectual disabilities in B.C., and establish impactful resources, expertise, and best practices that can encourage other jurisdictions to follow B.C.’s lead.
+They agreed on a mission to end the harm and unequal conditions experienced by individuals with intellectual disabilities in B.C., and establish impactful resources, expertise, and best practices that can encourage other jurisdictions to follow B.C.’s lead.

 In the January 2019 meeting, the diverse group of stakeholders met to establish a formal structure for the coalition and identify a path to create change.
-Out of this meeting, the group agreed to establish a backbone, a steering committee, and six working groups that will meet to identify key issues and develop actions for change in their respective fields.
+Out of this meeting, the group agreed to establish a backbone, a steering committee, and six working groups that met to identify key issues and develop actions for change in their respective fields.

 The list of agencies and stakeholders involved in this important work is long and influential in this field, including provincial government ministries, health authorities, self-advocates, non-governmental organizations, school boards, parks and recreation, municipal governments, research institutions and practitioners.